 The Company signed an MEA with NTI and staked additional mineral claims in January 2022 resulting in the continued consolidation of the Roma Project.
-Blue Star increased the Roma Project area by 89% to a total of 150 square kilometres (combined MEA ground and mineral claims).
+The Roma Project now encompasses over 150 square kilometres (combined MEA ground and mineral claims).

 Multiple significant gold showings are present on the Roma Project within a 6.5 km by 2.4 km area.
 Numerous high-grade gold showings and zones were discovered in the 1990's with little to no follow-up work conducted since that time, including grab samples up to 126 g/t gold and chip samples up to 24 g/t gold over 1.5 m.
 Limited shallow drilling (10 holes for 465 m) returned 12.38 g/t Au over 2.31 m and 8.69 g/t Au over 1.87 m.
 The geologic setting and style of gold mineralization at the Roma Project is similar to that found at the Company's Ulu Project, which is host to the high-grade Flood Zone gold deposit.